rht-labs/tech-exercise/docs/slides/content/scrum.md

 #### _What is it?_
-When you hear someone say that they are now doing agile, their team is using agile, or their organization has adopted agile, there's a very strong chance that what they are actually doing is some form of Scrum.
+When you hear someone say that they are now doing agile, their team is using agile, or their organization has adopted agile, there's a very strong chance that what they are actually doing is some form of Scrum. <!--{.element: style="font-size: smaller; font-weight: 100;"} -->
+</br></br>

-#### Scrum is not the same as agile.
+##### Scrum is not the same as agile.
 Agile is an ideology.
 It is underpinned by those values and principles set out in the Agile Manifesto.
 Scrum is one of several frameworks that instantiates Agile and makes the principles a reality through a group of practices.
-It is also, by far, the most popular Agile framework.
+It is also, by far, the most popular Agile framework. <!--{.element: style="font-size: smaller; font-weight: 100;"} -->